Hope group plans to feed thousands

 But next week, the modest church will be the focal point for three-county effort to feed thousands of area people their annual Thanksgiving meal of roast turkey and side dishes — all for free.

-HOPE for North Port — a nonprofit organization birthed out of New Hope Community Church — now plans to feed nearly 4,000 people from Arcadia to Englewood and from Port Charlotte to North Port, with the help of many donations and a small army of volunteers.
+HOPE for North Port — a nonprofit organization birthed out of New Hope Community Church — now plans to feed nearly 4,000 people from Arcadia to Englewood and from Port Charlotte to West Villages, with the help of many donations and a small army of volunteers.

 “We plan to feed anyone who wants a good Thanksgiving meal,” said Larry Grant, the man in charge of the endeavor.
 “From the elderly, to working people to homeless — whoever wants a good, free meal, we will serve them.”